varsha13152/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

 **Note:** If no contacts are starred, the filtered list will be empty.
-The command still succeeds as this is valid behavior.
+The command still succeeds as this is valid behaviour.

 </box>